coderonfleek/guest-writer/articles/vue-electron-native-app.markdown

 One the line `app.use(jwtCheck);`, the application is instructed to use the token check implemented to check that each request to the API comes with the correct token in its `Authorization` header.

-Now if you try to access the endpoint `http://localhost:1337/todos`, you will get an error that says "No authorization token was found".
-This indicates that an authentication is now required to access that endpoint
+Now if you try to access the endpoint `http://localhost:1337/todos`, you will get an error that says **No authorization token was found**.
+This indicates that an access token is now required to access that endpoint

 In the following section, you would go ahead to add authentication to your Electronjs desktop application.